-The information in this section may be used in public documents and reports by the Fed4FIRE+ consortium. - Section B Description and Expected Results (target length 6 pages) describing the details on the planned experiment (what do you hope to obtain, how, why is it relevant,...).
-This section should also include all information with respect to the State-of-the-Art to show the innovative character of the experiment and the expected business impact - Section C Requested Fed4FIRE+ tools, testbeds and facilities (1 page, standard form)
+The information in this section may be used in public documents and reports by the Fed4FIRE+ consortium. - Section B Detailed Description and Expected Results (target length 6 pages) describing: - the details on the results of the experiment carried out in Stage 1 and - the details on the planned experiment (what do you hope to obtain, how, why is it relevant).

+This section may also include all information with respect to the State-of-the-Art to show the innovative character of the experiment and the expected business impact

+- Section C Requested Fed4FIRE+ tools, testbeds and facilities (1 page, standard form)

-The information in this section needs to be collected in collaboration with the Fed4FIRE partner acting as patron on this experiment.
+The information in this section needs to be collected in collaboration with the

+Fed4FIRE+ partner acting as patron on this experiment.
 For this section a specific format needs to be used, which is attached to this document and available for download. - Section D Compliance check (max.
-1 page, standard form to be provided by the Fed4FIRE+ Patron) This section contains the formal statement of the Fed4FIRE+ partner(s) acting as patron on this experiment that he/she has been informed about your proposed experiment and that he agrees that it can be carried out on the required testbed(s).
-To be able to complete this form, the Patron needs to be informed about the proposal itself.
-Therefore, a "feasibility-check" deadline is set, by which the Patron needs to have received the draft proposal to be able to complete this form. - Section E Background and qualifications (target length 1-2 pages)
+1 page, standard form to be provided by the Fed4FIRE+ Patron) This section contains the formal statement of the Fed4FIRE+ partner(s) acting as patron on this experiment that he/she has been informed about your proposed experiment and that he agrees that it can be carried out on the required testbed(s). - Section E Background and qualifications (target length 1 page)

-This section describes the proposing experimenters and includes an overview of the activities, your qualifications, technical expertise and other information to allow the reviewers to judge your ability to carry out the experiment. - Section F Expected feedback to the Fed4FIRE+ Consortium (target length 1-2 pages)
+This section describes the proposing experimenters and includes an overview of the activities, your qualifications, technical expertise and other information to allow the reviewers to judge your ability to carry out the experiment.
+This section can be copied from the Stage 1 proposal. - Section F Expected feedback to the Fed4FIRE+ Consortium (target length 1-2 pages)

-This section contains valuable information for the Fed4FIRE consortium and should indicate the expected feedback the Fed4FIRE consortium can expect form the use of its federated facilities after carrying out your experiment.
+This section is an updated and more elaborated version of Section F of the Stage 1 proposal.
+It contains valuable information for the Fed4FIRE+ consortium and should indicate the expected feedback the Fed4FIRE+ consortium can expect form the use of its federated facilities after carrying out your experiment.
 This information is essential in view of the sustainability of the facilities and use of tools and procedures.
-Note that the production of this feedback is one of the key motivations for the existence of the Fed4FIRE open calls. - Section G Future plans (target length 1 page)
+Note that the production of this feedback is one of the key motivations for the existence of the Fed4FIRE+ open calls.

+Section G Future plans (target length 1 page)

-This section contains information regarding expected possible follow-up experiments, new initiatives, new projects which may follow out of the experiment as proposed in this Open Call. - Section H Requested funding (1 page. standard form).
+This section contains information regarding expected possible follow-up experiments, new initiatives, new projects which may follow out of the experiment as proposed in this Open Call.

+Section H Requested funding (1 page).

 This section provides an overview of the budgeted costs and the requested funding.
+A split is made in

+- o personnel costs

+- other direct costs (travel, consumables,..) and

+- indirect costs (see section 6).

-A split is made in personnel costs, other direct costs (travel, consumables,..) and indirect costs.
-This section also includes the split between the budget allocated to the experimenter and the budget allocated to the Patron(s), clearly argumenting this split (max. €5 000 in total for the patron(s)).
-It is thus possible to have e.g. one patron providing specific testbed resources and setup for €3 500 and another patron offering consulting help for €1 500 for the same experiment.
+This section also includes the split between the budget allocated to the experimenter and the budget allocated to the Patron(s), clearly argumenting this split (max. €5 000 in total for the patron(s) in Stage 2).